-Hot flushes are the most common symptom of the menopause.
+Hot flushes are the most common symptom of Menopause.
 About 80% of all women experience it when going through this period of their life.
-More about menopause read here.
+More about Menopause read here.

 Hot flashes, also known as vasomotor symptoms, are often described as a sudden sensation of heat in the chest, face, and head followed by flushing, perspiration, and sometimes chills.
 When a hot flash occurs during sleep, it can be accompanied by sweat.
 Such night sweats make it difficult to get a good night’s rest.
 The estimates of the duration of these symptoms come from the Study of Women’s Health Across the Nation (SWAN), a long-term study of women of different races and ethnicities who are in the menopausal transition.
 They were published in JAMA Internal Medicine.

 The SWAN researchers found that some women are more likely to deal with long-term hot flashes than others.
 Women who had their first hot flashes before their menstrual periods ended had hot flashes for an average of nine to 10 years.
 When hot flashes didn’t start until after the last menstrual period, the average duration was only about three and a half years.
 But even on the short end of the spectrum, that’s a long time to deal with hot flashes and night sweats.

 Women in the SWAN study who experienced hot flashes for longer tended to be current or former smokers, overweight, stressed, depressed, or anxious.
 Ethnicity also played a role.
 African American women reported the most prolonged duration of hot flashes (averaging more than 11 years), while Japanese and Chinese women had hot flashes for about half that time.

 Book 15 minutes free now to find out how homeopathy can help you

 Hot flushes are thought to be caused by changes in hormone levels affecting the body’s temperature control.